idotamir-uiuc/DL4H-final-project/README.md

->📋  A template README.md for code accompanying a Machine Learning paper

-# My Paper Title
+# Reproducibility Project Of Ensemble Paper

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).

->📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials
+This repository is an attempt to reproduce the results of the paper Statistical supervised meta-ensemble algorithm for medical record linkage ([Vo et al., 2019](https://www.sciencedirect.com/science/article/pii/S1532046419301388)).
+The original paper has a [publicly available repository on github](https://github.com/ePBRN/Medical-Record-Linkage-Ensemble).

 ## Requirements